pantheon-systems/documentation/source/content/guides/quicksilver/05-asana.md

 [Asana](https://asana.com) is a flexible project management tool that helps teams collaborate on projects in either an waterfall or kanban framework.
 You can spin up and manage projects quickly and easily with the Asana user interface.

-The sections below provide steps on how to use Asana to manage a website project on Pantheon.
+The sections below provide steps on how to use Quicksilver to connect your Asana to a website project on Pantheon.
 You can push changes that include the Asana task's unique ID to Pantheon, and the commit message will appear within the task.

 ## Before You Begin

 Be sure that you:

 - Have a Drupal or WordPress site on Pantheon